python/cpython/Doc/library/concurrent.futures.rst

 subclass that uses a pool of isolated interpreters to execute calls asynchronously.
 Each interpreter has its own GIL, which allows the executor to side-step the :term:`Global Interpreter Lock
-<global interpreter lock>`.
-Interpreters mostly can't share objects
+<global interpreter lock>`, allowing the use of multiple cores.
-between them, which means that, in most cases, only picklable objects can be executed and returned.
+Interpreters mostly can't share objects between them, which means that, in most cases, only picklable objects can be executed and returned.

 .. class:: InterpreterPoolExecutor(max_workers=None, mp_context=None, initializer=None, initargs=(), shared=None)